rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateAzure.md

 - There is a single argument of type ExcludeAzureNativeManagedDisksFromSnapshotInput.
 - Returns System.String.
-### initiateadappupdate
-Initiates an update to the Azure AD directory App.

-- There is a single argument of type InitiateAzureAdAppUpdateInput.
-- Returns InitiateAzureAdAppUpdateReply.
-### kickoffadappsetup
-Initiates the Azure AD app creation flow.

-- There is a single argument of type KickoffAzureAdAppSetupInput.
-- Returns KickoffAzureAdAppSetupReply.
 ### mapcloudaccountexocomputesubscription
 Map Azure cloud accounts to an Exocompute subscription.